carlfranklin/GrpcStateServiceProvider/README.md

 }
 ```

-The string is generated on the client, in a class that will be the base class for the Blazor component used in the WebAssembly app.
+The string is generated on the client, in a class that will be the base class for the Blazor component used in the client app.
 This is the `AppStateProviderBase` class in the `GrpcStateClient` project, a Razor Class Library.

 This assembly has embedded JavaScript code that will save and load cookies: